Hello Alfred and Lyman Parents!

 - To increase each student's comfort level with the library, so that they can easily find books from both fiction and non-fiction collections and use the library resources to do research.

 - To increase technology use within the library in order to seamlessly integrate tangible and virtual resources and increase student knowledge and success with both.
+I also aim to teach and encourage healthy and safe habits with technology.

 - To make the library a place that students get excited about and are proud of; to create an inviting, inspiring space for students and staff alike.